avitase/libgravix2/README.md

 The force fields are generate by static points that are embedded on the surface of the same unit sphere.
 We implement different symmetric and symplectic integrators and expose a simple C-API to generate and propagate particles.

-This library is meant to be a physics engine for small games, where, e.g., _missiles_ fly in the gravitational force fields of _planets_ in a curved universe.
+This library is meant to be a physics engine for small games where, e.g., _missiles_ fly in the gravitational force fields of _planets_ in a curved universe.
 It is fast, lightweight, and lends itself perfectly to be spawned in many concurrent instances.

 ## 🚧 WORK IN PROGRESS 🚧